Sleep or physical activity?

 - Keep a regular bedtime schedule, even on weekends.

-- Avoid exposing yourself to bright lights right before going to bed, such as bright computer and cell phone screens (particularly screens with blue light, as that can affect sleep patterns).
+- Avoid exposing yourself to blue lights right before going to bed, such as bright computer and cell phone screens, as they can suppress production of melatonin and ultimately affect sleep patterns.

 - Try to make sure your bed is used only for bedtime activities — in other words, for sleep and sex only.
 Studying in your bed may cause your mind to associate your bed with work, thus cueing your mind to think about work instead of rest.